 “It’s so hard to have the opportunity in the right car, in the right equipment to win.
 And then when you have all that, it’s still freaking hard to win so when you do it’s just so special.”

 If you’d like to stay up to date on Jeb’s racing career and other adventures, you can follow him on Facebook, Twitter, and Instagram.
-Don’t forget to tune in to Crossroads with the Burtons on the Sportsman Channel and give that account a follow on Instagram as well.
+Don’t forget to tune in to Crossroads with the Burtons on the Sportsman Channel and give that account a follow on the Crossroads with the Burtons Instagram as well.

 Jeb noted that the races aren’t the same in 2020 without the cheering crowds.
 “It’s really weird not having fans in the stands,” Jeb says.
 “We miss the fans.
 Just really ready to get back to normal to be honest.”